 Content Registration fees differ according to whether the content you register is current (published during this year or the previous two years) or backfile (older than that).

 A record is determined to be either backfile or current based on the publication date in your metadata.
-A record is determined to be either back year or current year based on the publication date in your metadata.
 If you use our web deposit form, the system looks at the information you’ve entered into the publication date field.
 If you deposit XML directly with us, the system looks at the date in the <publication_date> element.
 And we look at each individual item separately—so even if you’ve put a publication date at the journal level, you still need to put it at the journal article level too.

 If you’ve been charged ‘current’ fees for content that is actually backfile, it’s probably because the wrong date was put in the publication date field.
 We have had instances where members have accidentally put the date they registered the content into that field, rather than the date of publication.